RiteCare Language Centers

-These services are vitally important to children who struggle daily with the task of speaking, reading and writing.
-Many of whom become used to being teased, ignored, or scolded when they want to say something, when attempting to read, or when asked to write.
-Yet, countless children are socially promoted from one grade to the next and suffer from extremely low self-confidence and difficulty succeeding academically.
+These services are vitally important to children who struggle daily with the task of speaking clearly, reading and writing.
+Many of whom become used to being teased, ignored, or even scolded when they want to say something, when attempting to read, or when asked to write.
+Yet, countless children are inappropriately socially promoted from one grade level to the next and suffer from extremely low self-confidence and have difficulty succeeding academically.

 By 1-2 years a child should follow simple directions, point to several body parts, combine two words, and ask simple questions.